Ainu in Russia: Resettlement in Kamchatka

 As a result of the Treaty of St. Petersburg, the Kurile islands were surrendered to the Japanese, along with the Ainu inhabitants.
 A total of 83 North Kurile Ainu arrived in Petropavlovsk-Kamchatsky on September 18, 1877, after they decided to remain under Russian rule.
 They refused the offer by Russian officials to move to new reservations in the Commander Islands.
 An agreement was reached in 1881 and the Ainu chose to settle in the village of Yavin.
 In March 1881, the group left Petropavlovsk and began the long journey to Yavin by foot.
 Four months later, they reached their new homes.
 Another village, Golygino, was founded later.
 Nine more Ainu arrived from Japan in 1884.
 According to the 1897 Census of Russia, Golygino had a population of 57 (all Ainu) and Yavin a population of 39 (33 Ainu & 6 Russian).
-However, under Soviet rule both villages were abolished and inhabitants forcibly moved to the ethnic Russian-dominated Zaporozhye settlement in Ust-Bolsheretsky Raion.
+However, under Soviet rule both villages were abolished and inhabitants forcibly moved to the ethnic Russian-dominated Zaporozhye settlement in Ust-Bolsheretsky Rayon.
 As a result of intermarriage, the ethnic groups assimilated to form the Kamchadal community.

 During the Tsarist period, the Ainu living in Russia were forbidden to identify themselves by that name, since the Japanese officials claimed that all areas inhabited by the Ainu in the past or present belonged to Japan.
 The Ainu were referred to as "Kurile", "Kamchatka Kurile" or simply as Russian.
 As a result, many Ainu changed their surnames to Slavic sounding ones.

 On 7 February 1953, K. Omelchenko, the Soviet Minister of the Protection of Military and State Secrets banned the press from publishing any information on the Ainu still living in the USSR.
 The order was finally revoked after two decades.